 Is it easy as a foreigner to start a business in Uganda?

-No. At first it seems easy.
-There are many opportunities, but there is more red tape than in Europe.
+It’s when you grow and stay successful that it is hard to keep it up.
+There is more red tape in Uganda than in Europe.
 There is a lot of corruption or even just civil servants who abuse their power to refuse your much needed papers, simply because they can.